 These would be very small amounts of THC that would not be enough to give you a high, but could show up in a drug test.

-It is, however, unlikely that you will be subjected to a CBD test as the compound is a legal and non-psychoactive substance.
+It is, however, unlikely that you will be subjected to a CBD test as the compound is a legal and non-psychoactive substance in many countries around the world.

 How Do You Avoid Testing Positive On a Drug Test?